How Do You Become a Registered Nurse?

 Getting started in registered nursing is more than a career choice.
 It requires a certain type of person.

-Before starting your nursing journey, you have to assess whether or not you could one day be working hand-in-hand with patients.
-Nurses require a combination of interpersonal, technical, scientific, and emotional skills.
+Before starting your nursing journey, you must assess whether you could one day be working hand-in-hand with patients.
+Nurses require interpersonal, technical, scientific, and emotional skills.
 Many can be learned; others are more innate and will provide a serious advantage to an aspiring nurse who possesses these qualities.

-A career as an RN is best suited to people who have:
+A career as an RN is best suited to people who have the following:

 - Endurance – Nursing is the opposite of a tedious desk job.
 No matter the healthcare facility and position, nurses can expect long hours spent almost entirely on their feet.
-In the emergency room, this physical strain is even more intense, and the fast paced work can even take a toll on your mental health.
-If you’re thinking of becoming an RN, consider these physical and emotional limitations beforehand.
+In the emergency room, this physical strain is even more intense, and the fast-paced work can even take a toll on your mental health.
+If you’re considering becoming an RN, consider these physical and emotional limitations beforehand.

 - Communication Skills – Healthcare is a team sport.
 Prospective nurses should have keen communication skills and a willingness to work collaboratively with their peers.
 The last thing you want in the health care setting is miscommunication or—even worse—unprofessional arguments or bickering.

-- Attention to Detail – When you’re working with the human body, every detail is vital to a patient’s health.
+- Attention to Detail – Every detail is vital to a patient’s health when working with the human body.
 Properly trained nurses will pay close attention to these details and retain important information at all times.
 This includes thoroughly reading patient charts, double-checking lab results, and remembering any relevant medication interactions, allergies, and previous procedures that may inform current treatment options.

-While many of these skills can be taught through education and training, natural characteristics are also something to consider.
+While many of these skills can be taught through education and training, natural characteristics are also important.
 If you feel like you check all the boxes (or are open to the challenge of further developing these critical traits), then it’s time to take the first step toward becoming a registered nurse.

 #1 Enroll in Nursing School

 What education is needed to become a registered nurse?
 This is the question on most aspiring nurses’ minds, but the answer is a bit more complicated than most people realize.
-It’s not so much about asking which degree do you need to be a nurse but rather which degree do you want for your career goals and intended path?
+It’s not so much about asking which degree you need to be a nurse but which degree you want for your career goals and intended path.

-Here’s the simple part: Registered nurses are required to earn an advanced degree after graduating high school.
+Here’s the simple part: Registered nurses must earn an advanced degree after graduating from high school.
 But a “nursing degree” actually encompasses three different options:

-- Associate Degree in Nursing – The shorter option of the two is an Associate Degree in Nursing—also known as an ADN.
-Nursing students will usually complete an ADN program within two years at either a community college or trade school.
-While earning an ADN is both faster and less expensive, some employers require additional education.
+- Associate Degree in Nursing – The shorter option is an Associate Degree in Nursing—also known as an ADN.
+Nursing students usually complete an ADN program at a community college or trade school within two years.
+While earning an ADN is faster and less expensive, some employers require additional education.

-- Direct-entry masters - This option is for career changers who already hold a bachelors degree and want to pivot to the nursing profession .
+- Direct-entry masters - This option is for career changers who already hold bachelor's degrees and want to pivot to nursing.
 The graduate entry option allows students to meet the requirements for the NCLEX-RN (the licensing exam required to be an RN).
 Additionally, many of these programs have additional coursework in leadership that focuses on quality and safety in the practice of nursing, which positions graduates of these programs to be champions of quality and safety initiatives once they are out practicing as an RN.

 If you already have your ADN and want to advance your nursing career, you can also take a bridge program to obtain your BSN or MSN.
-These programs cover the content not covered in an ADN program, including but not limited to research, leadership, population health.
-ADN programs also help nursing students earn their entry level professional nursing degree in just 12-16 months, and offer a wide scope of clinical experience to better prepare students for post-graduate work.
+These programs cover the content not covered in an ADN program, including but not limited to research, leadership, and population health.
+ADN programs also help nursing students earn their entry-level professional nursing degree in just 12-16 months and offer a broad scope of clinical experience to better prepare students for post-graduate work.

 Related: How Long Does It Typically Take to Get a Nursing Degree?